jonross/kugl/README.md

 ## Rationale

 `jq` is awesome, but... can you join and group without looking at the manual?
-Do you know by rote the hierarchical data layout of all your Kubernetes resources?
-Can you easily do math on numeric resource fields that are presented non-numerically, like "500Mi" of memory or "200m" CPUs or "2024-11-01T12:34:56Z"?
-Can you intuit the correct status of a pod from its JSON, equivalent to the STATUS column from `kubectl get pods`?
+Can you do math on non-numeric data like "500Mi" of memory or "200m" CPUs or "2024-11-01T12:34:56Z"?
+Can you derive the same STATUS for a pod as `kubectl get pods`?

 Probably not.
 Kugel can help.